wildpoptart/windowsWallpaper/README.md

 - Choose a new image from your files.
 - The application will update the wallpaper accordingly.

+- **This will remove current wallpaper.
+You'll have to reapply your currently set wallpaper

 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request.